henrysky/astroNN/docs/source/compile_datasets.rst

     from astroNN.datasets import H5Compiler

-    # To create a astroNN compiler object
+    # To create a astroNN compiler instance
     compiler = H5Compiler()

     # To set the name of the resulting h5 datasets, here a 'test.h5' will be created